radon-h2020/radon-demonstrator/labs/gmt-ide.md

 GMT provides a real time error detector to prevent the user from filing false entries.

+## Adding the code

+- !!!XXX!!! "add artifact" with URL from
+  Cloudstash
+- Under properties, write the ID of the artifact that you pointed towards

 ## Node relationships

 All nodes have some capabilites they offer and